MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P2-Firebase/content.md

 <!-- -->

 > [action]
-> Replicate the following data structure:
+> Replicate the following data structure in the database editor:
 > ![Firebase database overview](../Tutorial-Images/firebase_database_stage_1.png)

 The id relates to the player's Facebook ID, in the above you're using the ID of [MakeSchool](https://www.facebook.com/makeschool/).
 It's more fun to use your own, to grab your Facebook ID you can grab it at [Find my Facebook ID](http://findmyfbid.com/).